-What if, instead of having a traditional Christmas Tree, you decorate your fiddle leaf fig tree for Christmas?
+This Christmas season, what if, instead of having a traditional Christmas Tree, you decorate your fiddle leaf fig tree for Christmas?

 Chances are good that if you appreciate the aesthetic of a stylish Fiddle Leaf Fig tree, then you also enjoy other home decor trends.
 During Christmas, you can combine them!
 I meld my love of the ficus lyrata with my affinity for seasonal decorations, and never is that more apparent than the holiday season.

 The best part?
-Dressing up my fiddle leaf friends for Christmas is the easiest, most natural part of my winter decorating.
+Dressing up my fiddle leaf friends for Christmas season is the easiest, most natural part of my winter decorating.

 Here are 9 ways I effortlessly spruce up my fiddle leaf fig trees for Christmas and the New Year.